Your College Dorm and Dormmates: Fair Resource Sharing with Externalities

 In fact, Algorithm~\ref{alg:captwo} can be implemented in polynomial time.
-The key to this implementation is to find an efficient way to determine whether the conditions defining Cases 2 and 3 are true or not, and to compute a subset $S$ satisfying these conditions.
-We demonstrate how this can be done and summarize our results as the key theorem below.
+The key to the implementation is to find an efficient way to determine whether the conditions defining Cases 2 and 3 are true or not, and to compute a subset $S$ satisfying these conditions.
+We demonstrate how this can be done and summarize our results as the following key theorem.

 \begin{theorem} Given any dorm assignment instance with capacity $2$ for all dorms, a PEF assignment always exists and can be computed in polynomial time. \end{theorem}